 We flew from Dublin to Naples via Paris and made the most of a 10-hour (intentional) layover to take the train into the city and enjoy a perfect summer day in the French capital.
-The only down side of spending the day in Paris was that we didn’t arrive in Naples until nearly 11pm, meaning that we’d have to spend the night before taking the ferry to our first stop, the island of Procida.
+Unfortunately, spending the day in Paris meant that we didn’t arrive in Naples until nearly 11pm, necessitating an overnight stay in the city before taking the morning ferry to our first stop, the island of Procida.

 But first, Naples

-The only down side of visiting the Amalfi Coast is its gateway…the (in my view) seedy city of Naples.
+The only downside of visiting the Amalfi Coast is its gateway…the (in my view) seedy city of Naples.
 Yes, yes, there are some lovely parts to Naples.
-And I visited there alone on RTW #4 and had no issues.
+And I visited the city alone on Round the World #4 and had no issues.
 In fact, I quite enjoyed it.